History, tourist information, and nearby accommodation

 On one occasion the priest, a Jesuit named Father Richard Blount, was forced to flee over a wall and across the moat to escape a raid by the authorities.

 An east range was built by William Darrell around 1630, possibly to a design by Inigo Jones.
 Darrell had most of the medieval castle pulled down and connected his new house to the surviving tower.
 The manor followed the same route to decay as the medieval castle, and together they form the centrepiece of a magnificent hillside garden.

 In 1778 Edward Hussey bought Scotney from the Darrell family.
 Around 1830 his grandson, also named Edward, called in architect Anthony Salvin to create a new Victorian mansion at the top of the hill, looking out across the valley towards the riverside ruins.

 Salvin was one of the most popular society architects of his day and was known for designing houses in a mock-Elizabethan style.
 Not only did Salvin design the house, he also designed some of the furniture, for example the four-poster bed in the aptly named 'Salvin Bedroom'.

 The picturesque view towards the medieval castle was accentuated by quarrying away part of the hillside for building stone.
 One unexpected treasure lurks in the quarry; the footprint of an iguanodon, left here over 100 million years ago.

-Hussey planted a profusion of trees, and masses of azaleas and rhodedendrons, so that Scotney is a blaze of colour in early summer.
-His descendent, Christopher hussey, left the estate to the National Trust, and the Trust has its regional headquarters here.
-Margaret Thatcher had an office in the mansion, and the house appeared in the 1979 film Yanks.
+Hussey planted a profusion of trees and masses of azaleas and rhododendrons, so that Scotney is a blaze of colour in early summer.
+His descendant, Christopher Hussey, left the estate to the National Trust, and the Trust has its regional headquarters here.
+Margaret Thatcher had an office in the mansion, and the house appeared in the 1979 film Yanks, starring Richard Gere.

 Visiting Scotney Castle